m0dzn1/StreamableV2/README.md

-To make this text feel more "human," we should shift the tone from a technical README to a helpful guide written by a developer for other developers.
-Humans tend to use more conversational transitions, personal recommendations, and a bit of "inside baseball" context.

-Here is the revised version:

----

 # Streamable V2

 This is a pixel-perfect clone of Streamable built for speed and simplicity.
 You can upload videos, grab shareable links, and get rich embed cards for Discord.